 a) A broad section of community members across the Eurobodalla initially to understand the breadth of views on how micro-grids can bolster resilience.
 We will also conduct in-depth workshops in Tuross Head and Nelligen to better understand the specific issues that we may encounter when considering how to involve the community in designing a grid-tied microgrid.
 (2022)

 b) Energy system and professionals in related fields such as utility, software, and insurance companies, and people involved in energy system policy to hear their views on microgrids and resilience.
-This will will help us to better understand what policy or governance changes would be required to make grid-tied microgrids feasible moving forward.
+This will help us to better understand what policy or governance changes would be required to make grid-tied microgrids feasible moving forward.
 (2022-23)